 The College of Arts and Sciences offers courses in a wide range of areas of study.
-These areas of study are the Humanities, Science and Mathematics, and the Social Sciences.
-Programs are offered through the departments of English, Exercise Science, Fine Arts, History and Political Science, Interdisciplinary Studies, Math, Natural Sciences, Nursing, Philosophy, Psychology, Religious Studies, Society and Social Justice, and World Languages.
+These areas of study are the humanities, science and mathematics, and the social sciences. programs are offered through the departments of English, fine arts, history and political science, interdisciplinary studies, math, natural sciences, nursing, philosophy, psychology, religious studies, society and social justice, and world languages.